-With Japanese whisky more popular than it has ever been, the hard part of selecting a bottle for your home bar isn’t merely knowing what’s good but what’s available.
-As producers scramble to keep up with consumer demand, prices for the world’s hottest whisky have skyrocketed.
+With Japanese whisky more popular than it has ever been, the hardest part of selecting a bottle for your home bar isn’t knowing what’s good but what’s available.
+As producers scramble to meet consumer demand, prices for the world’s hottest whisky have skyrocketed.
 Still, there are some value options out there, if you know who to ask.

 Khaled Dajani runs San Francisco’s Nihon Whisky Lounge, one of the country’s earliest adopters of Japanese whisky since opening in 2005.
 On the opposite coast, Luck Sarabhayavanija is the owner of Ani Ramen, with two New Jersey locations.
 His bars stock more than 40 varieties of Japanese whisky, and employees guide guests through their orders with an educational whisky bible.

 We enlisted the pair’s expertise to help navigate the fast-growing and exciting world of Japanese whisky.
 These are the five essential bottles you need for your home bar.

 Nikka Coffey Grain ($75)

 For Dajani’s money, this is the preeminent grain whisky available from any region in the world.
 “Nikka Coffey Grain is perhaps the best grain whisky we’ve yet seen available in the U.S. and is a winner on all levels,” he says.
 “This is a classic grain whisky with a spicy note that has some pop on the finish.
 I enjoy this one on the rocks.”
 The much-loved expression is sweet, fruity and caramelized with an easygoing, oaky finish.